dekuNukem/traffic-cone-film-scanning/README.md

 Scanning using a digital camera is popular, but a conventional setup can cost [hundreds of dollars](photos/dollaz.png).

-TCFS is a low-cost 3D-printable alternative that delivers high-quality results at a fraction of the price.
+TCFS is a low-cost 3D-printable alternative that produces high-quality results at a fraction of the price.

 ![Alt text](photos/title.png)